 Sprinkle over a bit of oregano and black pepper, and you’re ready to roll!

 It’s best to wrap your tortilla rolls in plastic wrap and refrigerate them for about half an hour to make them easier to chop.
 Then make sure you use a big sharp knife and you’ll have no problem cutting them into lovely rounds.

 I like to serve my pinwheels stood up on their sides, with a cocktail stick poked through the top to keep them together.
 But you can also just lay them flat on a plate.
 Arguably, you can see the insides of the pinwheels better this second way.

 As I’ve said, these are super easy to make, but I’ve still made you a little video to help you on your way.

 Let me know if you try these, or try adding other tasty fillings!

-- 50 grams / 1.75 ounces feta cheese, mashed to a smooth paste with 3 tablespoons Greek yoghurt
+- 1.75 ounces feta cheese mashed to a smooth paste with the Greek yogurt

-- a handful of tomato, chopped into small cubes (one medium tomato is about right)
+- 1 tomato chopped into small cubes (one medium tomato is about right)